Earning a master's degree could unlock a range of benefits, from career advancement to a boost in pay. Learn more about this postgraduate degree.

 Opportunities to fully explore your passions in a practical way

-According to the US Bureau of Labor Statistics, a professional with a bachelor’s degree in the United States makes an average income of approximately $69,368 a year as of 2021.
-[1].
-The earning increase that comes from a master’s degree is about 18 percent, or around $81,848 a year on average.
+According to the US Bureau of Labor Statistics, a professional with a bachelor’s degree in the United States makes an average income of approximately $1,493 a week as of 2023, while the weekly average income for a master’s degree holder is $1,737 [1].
 How much you make can vary based on many factors, including your industry, location, and previous experience.

-Experience for yourself what it's like to earn a master's degree online by enrolling in an open course from a top university on Coursera:
+A master’s degree allows you to gain in-depth knowledge about a particular subject, increase your earning potential, and open up new career paths for yourself.
+Discover what it's like to earn a master's degree online by enrolling in an open course from a top university on Coursera:

 Strategic Leadership and Management, part of the University of Illinois MBA